m1gwings/summaries/aca/parallel-architectures.md

 ## MIMD parallel architectures

 Nowadays, the most common types of parallel computer fall in the MIMD class.
 In a MIMD architecture there are several processing units.
-Each processor may be executing a different instruction streams, operating on different data elements.
+Each processor may be executing a different instruction stream, operating on different data elements.
 The execution can be synchronous or asynchronous, deterministic or non-deterministic.

 MIMDs are flexible: they can function as single-user machines for high performances on one application, as multi-programmed multiprocessors running many tasks simultaneously, or as some combination of such functions.